- Study at Deakin

 Efforts to protect and enhance human rights can only occur within states and the record is very mixed.
 For many Asian states the collective that counts is the state and sub-national collectives such as ethnic minorities are disregarded or, at worst, seen as inimical to 'nation-building' and persecuted.
 He used case studies of China, Vietnam, Thailand and Myanmar to support the view that human rights arrangements need to be understood within the historical and governance contexts of each individual state.
 He concluded by observing that while there is an increased awareness of human rights as a necessary government concerns in states across Asia, the movement towards developing a regional approach has been actively resisted in the past and continues to be very slow in coming.

-Bill is currently working on two ARC Discovery Projects (one of which features first in this listing, which also summarises his colleague's current projects).
+Bill is currently working on two ARC Discovery Projects.
 He published two book chapters last year, as well as presenting at four major international conferences overseas by invitation.